KAMI

 Sound 8

-Gameplay: Challenging without becoming too frustrating.
+Gameplay: KAMI is challenging without becoming too frustrating.

 Graphics: The handcrafted look of the visuals is very easy on the eyes.

-Sound: Sparse, but very relaxing
+Sound: The audio is sparse but very relaxing

 Summary 8.0 Great